top of page

 An Equine Dental Technitions Job

-As an equine dental technician, I specialize in addressing unnatural tooth wear through tools and teqneaques that bring teeth back to a more natural state.
-Scheduling an annual or biannual equine dental checkup is a necessary part of equine ownership, that maintains both oral health and performance.
+As an equine dental technician, I specialize in addressing sharp and unbalanced tooth wear through tools and techniques that bring teeth back to a healthy balanced state.
+Thus, helping your horses feel better, eat better, and ride better.
+Scheduling an annual or semiannual equine dental checkup is a necessary part of equine ownership, that maintains both oral health, dental longevity and overall performance.

 Equine Young and old

-Young horses up to age five and older horses starting at age twenty should receive biannual dental care.
-This is due to the constant changing nature of younger and older horse's dentition.
-In younger horse's biannual care is necessary to ensure all baby teeth (caps) shed properly and all adult teeth are erupting normally.
-In older horse's biannual care is necessary to maintain comfort, maximize forage processing, and observe any unhealthy developments.
+Young horses up to age five and older horses starting at age twenty should receive semiannual dental care.
+This is due to the changing nature of younger and older horse's dentition.
+In younger horse's semiannual care is necessary to ensure all baby teeth (caps) shed properly and all adult teeth are erupting normally.
+In older horse's semiannual care is necessary to maintain comfort, maximize mechanical ability to grind feed, and stay on top of any unhealthy developments.

 Building A Foundation